-Maybe in a few years time we will be horrified at how we chopped down trees to pass on information and e-books will be the norm?
+Maybe in a few years time, we will be horrified at how we chopped down trees to print books and pass on information and e-books will be the norm?
 Whatever happens, e-books are here to stay and are extremely popular.

 If you have a regular audience reading your blog then it only stands to reason that they may also want to read what you have to say in your e-book.

 You could keep back some premium content for your e-book that is not available on your blog to make the sale appear more enticing.